Home » Recipes » Entrees » Immune Boosting Soup

 This soup really will make you feel so much better when you’re under the weather and has a plethora of healthy ingredients.

-You should also try this homemade fire cider.
-It will warm you inside and help soothe a cough or cold.
-It’s also full of immune-boosting ingredients.
+You should also try this Sage Tea and homemade fire cider.
+Both will warm you inside and help soothe a cough or cold.
+They’re both also full of immune-boosting ingredients.

 What Could I Add to This Immunity Soup?